grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 To learn more, refer to the [Grafana OnCall integration for Alerting documentation](/docs/grafana/next/alerting/alerting-rules/manage-contact-points/configure-oncall/).

-## New Browse Dashboards View
+## New browse dashboards view

 <!-- Yaelle Chaudy for Frontend Platform -->
 <!-- OSS, Enterprise -->

 _Available in public preview in Grafana Cloud_

-We are gradually rolling out our new Browse Dashboards UI.
-With this new feature we removed the general folder, the dashboards now sit at the root level.
-The feature also provide easier editing functionality as well as faster search renders.
+We are gradually rolling out our new browse dashboards user interface.
+With this new feature, we removed the **General** folder, and dashboards now sit at the root level.
+The feature also provides easier editing functionality, as well as faster search renders.

 To learn more, refer to the following video demo.